marijnh/Eloquent-JavaScript/09_regexp.md

 Say we want to know whether a piece of text contains not only a number but a number followed by one of the words _pig_, _cow_, or _chicken_, or any of their plural forms.

 We could write three regular expressions and test them in turn, but there is a nicer way.
 The ((pipe character)) (`|`) denotes a ((choice)) between the pattern to its left and the pattern to its right.
-So I can say this:
+We can use it in expressions like this:

 ```
 let animalCount = /\d+ (pig|cow|chicken)s?/;